 What’s more, by playing the way you’re facing your team can move the ball much more quickly via one and two touch passes.
 If players are always trying to turn or beat another player the game will slow down.
 They will end up holding on to the ball too long or losing it.

 The masters of course of playing simple soccer and playing the way you’re facing is Barcelona.
 Watch how the players don’t try to complicate things with too many turns or moves but just move the ball.
+They get the ball and give and play the way their facing – play the ball back where it came from and then begin again.

 But to play soccer this way, simple and with one and two touch passes, players have to communicate.
 Players have to let their teammates know they are under pressure or if they have time and can turn.
 Because it is of course ideal and good if a player can turn and beat another player, but there’s just a right time and place for this.
 When a player makes a pass they should include a message with that pass, whether the player has time, can turn, or if they should play the ball back.

 Most goals are scored through a series of three or four one and two touch passes.
-The ball is layed off by a forward, the midfielder plays the ball through to a winger, a cross is served in, and the forward hammers the ball home – back to where it came from or the way he is facing.
+The soccer ball is laid off by a forward, the midfielder plays the ball through to a winger, a cross is served in, and the forward hammers the ball home – back to where it came from or the way he is facing.

 Another crucial aspect of playing the way you’re facing is movement off the ball.
 If one player passes the way they’re facing, they need players around them to make runs and move off the ball.
 When the forward lays the ball back to a midfielder, they need the winger to make that run down the line.